 - Clothing is to be appropriate, conservative, neat, and clean.
-Fashions and/or styles that reveal breasts, buttocks, and the midriff are inappropriate for the classroom and laboratory settings. - Other examples of inappropriate attire are bare midriffs, obscene, profane, or offensive language or symbols on clothing, clothing which allows undergarments to be visible when the student is sitting or walking, short shorts, white undergarment type T-shirts, cut-offs, tank tops, thongs, or purposely frayed clothing.
+Fashions and/or styles that reveal breasts, buttocks, and the midriff are inappropriate for the classroom and laboratory settings.
+No hats are to be worn while inside the school buildings. - Other examples of inappropriate attire are bare midriffs, obscene, profane, or offensive language or symbols on clothing, clothing which allows undergarments to be visible when the student is sitting or walking, short shorts, white undergarment type T-shirts, cut-offs, tank tops, thongs, or purposely frayed clothing.
 For health reasons, footwear is necessary. - Prohibited are the nude look, see-through blouses and revealing fashions without appropriate concealing undergarments.
-Any type of wearing apparel that distracts from the classroom atmosphere is considered inappropriate. - Hoodies should be worn at the shoulders when inside buildings for security reasons - Hair should be neat, clean, and well-groomed at all times.
+Any type of wearing apparel that distracts from the classroom atmosphere is considered inappropriate. - Hoodies should be worn at the shoulders when inside buildings for security reasons. - Hair should be neat, clean, and well-groomed at all times.
 Headgear of any type is not to be worn in the HSC classrooms, Laboratory, Resource Center, or clinical settings. - Teachers who identify a violation of the dress code will confer with the student and have them correct the problem immediately.
 Students who repeatedly violate the dress code will be subject to disciplinary action. - Student ID badges must be worn at all times.